houseofback/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

     1. You should see a user corresponding to the email address that you submitted through the registration page.
 Choose that username to view the user detail page.
     1. Choose **Confirm user** to finalize the account creation process.

-1. After confirming the new user using either the `/verify.html` page or the Cognito console, visit `/signin.html` and log in using the email address and password you entered during the registration step.
+1. After confirming the new user using either the `/verify.html` page (for real email addresses) or the Cognito console, visit `/signin.html` and log in using the email address and password you entered during the registration step.

 1. If successful you should be redirected to `/ride.html`.
 You should see a notification that the API is not configured.